 Low Crime Rate

 You most likely won’t want to invest in a property in a high-crime area.
-On the face of it, this probably seems to be the most obvious of our 5 features of a profitable investment property in Central New Jersey.
+On the face of it, this probably seems to be the most obvious of our 5 features of a profitable investment property in Newark.
 But things aren’t always what they seem on the surface, so you have to do a little digging.

 Check with the local police department and visit the public library to get accurate crime statistics for the area in which your potential investment property is located.
 Be sure to look at the number of both serious and petty crimes, vandalism rates, and the growth/decline in local crime rates.
 It’s also a good idea to talk to neighbors about the frequency of police presence in the area.